History of special relativity: Search for the aether

-Regarding the relative motion and the mutual influence of matter and aether, there were two controversial theories.
+Regarding the relative motion and the mutual influence of matter and aether, there were two theories, neither entirely satisfactory.
 One was developed by Fresnel (and subsequently Lorentz).
-This model (Stationary Aether Theory) supposed that light propagates as a transverse wave and aether is partially dragged with a certain coefficient by matter.
+This model (stationary aether theory) supposed that light propagates as a transverse wave and aether is partially dragged with a certain coefficient by matter.
 Based on this assumption, Fresnel was able to explain the aberration of light and many optical phenomena.The other hypothesis was proposed by George Gabriel Stokes, who stated in 1845 that the aether was fully dragged by matter (later this view was also shared by Hertz).
 In this model the aether might be (by analogy with pine pitch) rigid for fast objects and fluid for slower objects.
 Thus the Earth could move through it fairly freely, but it would be rigid enough to transport light.
 Fresnel's theory was preferred because his dragging coefficient was confirmed by the Fizeau experiment in 1851, which measured the speed of light in moving liquids.